brainnetome/diffusionkit/source/userguide.rst

     -max       5000      Upper-threshold the fiber (mm). (remove fibers longer than the number) -o                   Output Fibers Filename (.fiber file).

 The tracking module in the software for HARDI estimation is similar to the streamline method as described above.
 It should be kept in mind that, for HARDI estimation, usually there are more than one main direction (which is what we desired since it possibly identifies tangling fibers), so we should consider these kissing/branching cases.
 Meanwhile, since there is no explicit dominant directions for each voxel, searching algorithm should be applied to locate the main directions.
 The searching should run for each voxel, so it is not as fast as the traditional DTI tracking.

 .. code-block:: bash

- ccm@:bin$ ./bnhardi_tracking -h
+ $ ./bnhardi_tracking -h
  bnhardi_tracking: HARDI Deterministic Fibertracking.
  DiffusionKit (v1.2), http://diffusion.brainnetome.org/.
  (Oct  9 2015, 19:26:46)